 SqlClient Support for High Availability, Disaster Recovery

-This topic discusses SqlClient support (added in .NET Framework 4.5) for high-availability, disaster recovery -- AlwaysOn Availability Groups.
-AlwaysOn Availability Groups feature was added to SQL Server 2012.
+This topic discusses SqlClient support for high-availability, disaster recovery -- AlwaysOn Availability Groups.
+The AlwaysOn Availability Groups feature was added in SQL Server Code-Named “Denali”, Community Technology Preview 3 (CTP 3).
 For more information about AlwaysOn Availability Groups, see SQL Server Books Online.

-You can now specify the availability group listener of a (high-availability, disaster-recovery) availability group (AG) or SQL Server 2012 Failover Cluster Instance in the connection property.
+You can now specify the availability group listener of an availability group (AG) in the connection property.
 If a SqlClient application is connected to an AlwaysOn database that fails over, the original connection is broken and the application must open a new connection to continue work after the failover.

-If you are not connecting to an availability group listener or SQL Server 2012 Failover Cluster Instance, and if multiple IP addresses are associated with a hostname, SqlClient will iterate sequentially through all IP addresses associated with DNS entry.
+If you are not connecting to an availability group listener, and if multiple IP addresses are associated with a hostname, SqlClient will iterate sequentially through all IP addresses associated with DNS entry.
 This can be time consuming if the first IP address returned by DNS server is not bound to any network interface card (NIC).
-When connecting to an availability group listener or SQL Server 2012 Failover Cluster Instance, SqlClient attempts to establish connections to all IP addresses in parallel and if a connection attempt succeeds, the driver will discard any pending connection attempts.
+When connecting to an availability group listener, SqlClient attempts to establish connections to all IP addresses in parallel and if a connection attempt succeeds, the driver will discard any pending connection attempts.

 Increasing connection timeout and implementing connection retry logic will increase the probability that an application will connect to an availability group.
-Also, because a connection can fail because of a failover, you should implement connection retry logic, retrying a failed connection until it reconnects.
+Also, because a connection can fail because of an availability group failover, you should implement connection retry logic, retrying a failed connection until it reconnects.

-The following connection properties were added to SqlClient in .NET Framework 4.5:
+The following connection properties are now in SqlClient:

 You can programmatically modify these connection string keywords with:

-Always specify MultiSubnetFailover=True when connecting to a SQL Server 2012 availability group listener or SQL Server 2012 Failover Cluster Instance.
-MultiSubnetFailover enables faster failover for all Availability Groups and or Failover Cluster Instance in SQL Server 2012 and will significantly reduce failover time for single and multi-subnet AlwaysOn topologies.
+Always specify MultiSubnetFailover=True when connecting to a Microsoft SQL Server Code-Named “Denali”, Community Technology Preview 3 (CTP 3) availability group listener or failover cluster availability group listener.
+MultiSubnetFailover enables faster failover for all Availability Groups and failover cluster instance in Microsoft SQL Server Code-Named “Denali”, Community Technology Preview 3 (CTP 3) and will significantly reduce failover time for single and multi-subnet AlwaysOn topologies.
 During a multi-subnet failover, the client will attempt connections in parallel.
 During a subnet failover, will aggressively retry the TCP connection.

-The MultiSubnetFailover connection property indicates that the application is being deployed in an availability group or SQL Server 2012 Failover Cluster Instance and that SqlClient will try to connect to the database on the primary SQL Server instance by trying to connect to all the IP addresses.
-When MultiSubnetFailover=True is specified for a connection, the client retries TCP connection attempts faster than the operating system’s default TCP retransmit intervals.
-This enables faster reconnection after failover of either an AlwaysOn Availability Group or an AlwaysOn Failover Cluster Instance, and is applicable to both single- and multi-subnet Availability Groups and Failover Cluster Instances.
+The MultiSubnetFailover connection property indicates that the application is being deployed in an availability group and that SqlClient will try to connect to the database on the primary SQL Server instance by trying to connect to all the AG’s IP addresses.

 For more information about connection string keywords in SqlClient, see ConnectionString.

-Specifying MultiSubnetFailover=True when connecting to something other than a availability group listener or SQL Server 2012 Failover Cluster Instance may result in a negative performance impact, and is not supported.
+Specifying MultiSubnetFailover=Yes when connecting to something other than a availability group listener may result in a negative performance impact, and is not supported.

-Use the following guidelines to connect to a server in an availability group or SQL Server 2012 Failover Cluster Instance:
+Use the following guidelines to connect to a server in an availability group:

-Use the MultiSubnetFailover connection property when connecting to a single subnet or multi-subnet; it will improve performance for both.
+Use the MultiSubnetFailover connection property when connecting to a single subnet or multi-subnet availability group listener; it will improve performance for both.